JeremyRand/namecoin.org/docs/faq/index.md

 Like Bitcoin, issuing Namecoin transactions is not automatically anonymous.
 A thorough description of Bitcoin's poor anonymity properties is outside the scope of this FAQ.

-Both Namecoin Core and Electrum-NMC support resolving Namecoin names anonymously.
+Both Namecoin Core and Electrum-NMC support resolving Namecoin names anonymously if Tor is enabled.

 To register names anonymously, see our [anonymous registration]({{ "/docs/name-owners/anonymity/" | relative_url }}) documentation.